ozendelait/rvc_devkit/README.md

 2. See the README in the subfolder of the task you are interested in (depth, flow, etc.) for further task-specific instructions.

+Note: Windows support is experimental and not recommended.
+Use an Anaconda environment and gitbash to execute the scripts.
+The required wget can be installed with  ```conda install -c menpo wget```

 ## Participating ##